username06983/Lab1_stock_etl/README.md

-This project loads stock price data into Snowflake using Airflow, transforms it with dbt, and visualizes metrics in a BI dashboard.
+This project loads stock price data into Snowflake using Airflow, transforms it with dbt, and visualizes key metrics in a BI dashboard.

 Airflow (ETL):
-Loads raw stock data into a Snowflake RAW table. dbt (ELT):
+* Loads raw stock data into a Snowflake RAW table.

+dbt (ELT):
-ETL output data is used as ELT input
+* Uses the ETL output as input for transformations.
-Creates a transformed table with moving average and daily price change.
+* Creates a final transformed table containing moving average and daily price change.
-This table is scheduled and run from Airflow.
+* dbt models are scheduled and executed from Airflow.

-BI Tool:
+BI Tool
-Dashboard built using the dbt-transformed table.
+* The dashboard is built using the dbt transformed table.

 Files:
 Airflow DAGs → dags/
 dbt models → lab2/models/
-dbt snapshot → lab2/snapshot/
+dbt snapshots → lab2/snapshot/